 Words per sentence 17.9

 Flesch-Kincaid Grade Level 10.9 ***

-* The percentage should be as low as possible, try to keep it under 10%.
+* The percentage should be as low as possible, try to keep it less than 10%.

 ** The higher the score, the easier it is to read.
 Aim for between 60 and 70 per cent.

 *** For most standard documents, aim for a level of around 10 to 11.

 (For the record, the passive sentence percentage for this post was only 4%.)